-There will always be sensitive or controversial issues in the field of RSE.
+There will always be sensitive or controversial issues in the field of RHSE.
 We acknowledge that there are many different family structures and forms of conception such as; IVF and IUI.
-These may also be matter of maturity, of personal involvement or experience of children, of disagreement with the official teaching of the Church, of illegal activity or other doubtful, dubious or harmful activity.
-During these lessons, where questions arise, they will be dealt with sensitively and discreetly.
-The governors believe that children are best educated, protected from harm and exploitation by discussing such issues openly within the context of the RSE programme.
+There may also be matters of children's maturity, of their personal involvement, of their experience which is in disagreement with the official teaching of the Church, or of their experience of illegal or other doubtful, dubious or harmful activities.
+During these lessons, where such questions arise, they will be dealt with sensitively and discreetly.
+The governors believe that children are best educated, protected from harm and exploitation by discussing such issues openly within the context of the RHSE programme.
 The use of ground rules, negotiated between teachers and pupils, will help to create a supportive climate for discussion.

-(See also Relationships Education, Relationships and Sex Education (RSE) and Health Education, Managing difficult questions, Page 23 for more detail)
+(See also Relationships Education, Relationships and Sex Education (RSE) and Health Education, Managing difficult questions, Page 23 for more detail and the Clifton Diocese - Topics in Relationships and Sex Education - A simple guide to Church Teaching.

-Some questions may raise issues which it would not be appropriate for teachers to answer during ordinary class time, e.g., where a child or young person's questions hints at abuse, is deliberately controversial or is of a personal nature.
+Some questions may raise issues which it would not be appropriate for teachers to answer during ordinary class time, e.g., where a child or young person's questions hint at abuse, is deliberately controversial or is of a personal nature.